laravel/jetstream/UPGRADE.md

 As you may know, Livewire 3 ships with Alpine by default, so you do not need to include it in your application's `resources/js/app.js` file.

-You should include `@livewireStyles` and `@livewireScripts` in your application's `resources/views/layouts/guest.blade.php` file since Alpine is used by "guest" components published by Jetstream:
+You should include `@livewireStyles` and `@livewireScriptConfig` in your application's `resources/views/layouts/guest.blade.php` file since Alpine is used by "guest" components published by Jetstream:

 ```diff
         <!-- Scripts -->